 - In 1872, Morton declared: “If I had the power, I would compel every man in the State who had a home of his own to plant out and cultivate fruit trees.”

-- In 1893, President Grover Cleveland appointed him U.S. secretary of agriculture.
+- In 1893, President Grover Cleveland appointed him U.S. Secretary of Agriculture.
 He also served on the Nebraska State Board of Agriculture and the State Horticultural Society.

-- Arbor Day was almost called Sylvan Day, which means “wooded.”
+► Fun Fact: Arbor Day was almost called Sylvan Day, which means “wooded.”
 Several members of the Nebraska State Board of Agriculture favored it, but Morton argued that sylvan refers only to forest trees and that the name Arbor Day was most inclusive, covering forest trees and fruit trees.

 Plant a Tree!